storageos/storageos.github.io/_docs/applications/databases/postgres.md

 ranging from small, single-node use cases to large Internet-facing with many concurrent users.

-This guide demonstrates running Postgres in a container with StorageOS. <!--- and then explore some of the perfromance characteristics using the built-in Postgres benchmark tool PgBench ---> Before starting, ensure you have StorageOS installed on a cluster (refer to the [cluster install]({% link _docs/install/clusterinstall.md %}) guide).
+Before you start, ensure you have StorageOS installed and ready on a Linux cluster - please refer to the [quick start]({% link _docs/install/quickstart.md %}) guide for further details.

 ## Create a Postgres data volume